Category:130 Value Engineering

 - Any other project designated by the Secretary of Transportation.

 Please note, total cost is defined as the cost of all phases of a project including environmental, design, right of way, utilities and construction.
+Also, projects delivered by the Design/Build method are not required to have a value engineering study.

 Projects which meet the minimum criteria for requirement are identified and submitted to FHWA for their concurrence in the form of a VE work plan.
 The VE work plan will identify all of the projects requiring a study and the anticipated date of those studies (if known).
 In addition, the work plan will identify each of projects for which a VE study is required for which value analysis has already been conducted along with the date of that study.
 The DVECs will assist the IE in identifying the appropriate projects.